DrArtemi/interface-cezam/README.md

 # interface-cezam
-Web Interface to use OCR
+Web Interface to use OCR made for a shitty company